wongsingfo/comp-sys/docs/android/tool.md

 1. TOC
 {:toc}

+A full-fledged IDE like Android Studio is strongly recommended, but here we are not going to use any **heavy** IDE in order to understand how the whole toolchain works.
+[In the past, there was no functionality in Android Studio that was not present in IntelliJ IDEA with the Android plugin installed.
+However, since its inception, Android Studio has grown and has diverged more and more from IntelliJ IDEA, especially recently.](https://stackoverflow.com/questions/30779596/difference-between-android-studio-and-intellij-idea-with-plugins)

 ## Setup

-A full-fledged IDE like Android Studio is strongly recommended, but here we are not going to use any **heavy** IDE in order to understand how the whole toolchain works.

 First, [download](https://developer.android.com/studio#command-tools) the `sdkmanger` which is a package manager.
 Unzip the file to `${ANDROID_HOME}/cmdline-tools/` (see [this post](https://stackoverflow.com/questions/60440509/android-command-line-tools-sdkmanager-always-shows-warning-could-not-create-se) for the details).
 Then to install your favourite command line tools (see [Andoird User Guide](https://developer.android.com/studio/command-line)), type the following commands ([sdkmanager Documentation](https://developer.android.com/studio/command-line/sdkmanager)):